Alan Reynolds, Waterford FC Team Manager, fire convicted sex offender Izzy Akinade.

 Most importantly of all, what does it say to rapists?
 To misogynists?
 To predators?
 It says: you can rape, and still be a hero, still be a role model, still be publicly celebrated.
 It says: There are no consequences, judicially or socially.

 Lets stand with survivors.
 Lets stand with future survivors.
 Lets create a country where we are explicit, blunt, and direct in our zero tolerance attitude to rape and sexual violence.
 Let us say: We do not endorse people who commit this crime in any way, shape or form.

 We are calling on Team Manager Alan Reynolds to withdraw a convicted sex abuser from his team.
 We are asking Alan to have a zero tolerance attitude to any form of sexual violence.
 Take Izzy off the team.
-The public endorsement of rapists has no place in football.
+The public endorsement of sex offenders has no place in football.

 We are calling on all who sponsor Waterford Football Club to revoke their sponsorship until Izzy has been withdrawn from the team:

 Ken Moore, general manager of Woodlands Hotel Waterford